vicramkotecha/kids_playground/README.md

 ### Tips
 - Each movement costs hunger points
+- Failed eating attempts cost 10 hunger points
+- Animals might escape by jumping away from you
 - Rabbits move twice as fast as squirrels
 - Rabbits give more hunger points but are harder to catch
 - Squirrels are easier to catch but give less hunger
 - Plan your hunting strategy:
   - Chase rabbits when you have plenty of hunger
   - Hunt squirrels when you need a quick meal
+  - Don't miss your attempts to eat - it's costly!
+  - Try to corner animals to prevent escape
 - Watch your hunger meter!

 ## Code Overview